Executive Committee and Board of Directors

 Avid athletic participant participating in many competitive Track & Field meets and currently United States Powerlifting Association World Record Holder in age, weight and gender division for each of the following: Squat, Bench Press, Dead Lift & Total weight in both the Drug Tested and Non-Drug Tested Divisions.

-Elizabeth Kass, MD, FAAD -Immediate Past President
+Elizabeth Kass, MD, FAAD - Webmaster and Past President

 Elizabeth was born and raised in New England.
 After graduating from Yale University with a BA in biology, she received her MD and trained as a dermatologist at New York Medical College.
 During her career with The Permanente Medical Group, she had an active clinical practice, lectured at multiple medical conferences, and served in various leadership roles.
 She was a founder of the teledermatology program for Kaiser Permanente, Northern California.
 She enjoys the fun and unique educational and wine tasting opportunities offered by the society.
 She hopes you'll join us!

-Jack McElroy, DVM -Past President
+Jack McElroy, DVM -Finance Manager-Treasurer and Past President

 Jack was born and raised on a ranch in Phoenix, Arizona.
 He attended and graduated from Arizona State University and then went to the veterinary college at Washington State University.
 After graduating from WSU in 1969 he settled in the San Francisco Bay Area and practiced veterinary medicine for the next 40 years.
 Since retiring from his practice, he now owns and manages his family’s renowned steakhouse in his home town of Phoenix, Arizona.
 He still lives primarily in the Bay Area and enjoys theatre, opera and ballet as well as the wonderful opportunities to frequent the outstanding restaurants in the Bay Area.
 Membership in the Society has provided the opportunity to continue to explore wine and food with friends and colleagues who share the same interests.

-Bob is a cardiologist retired from a 33 year career with the Permanente Medical Group where he served as the Chief of Cardiology at the Redwood City Medical Center and as a member of the Board of Directors of the medical group.
+Bob is a cardiologist retired from a 33-year career with the Permanente Medical Group where he served as the Chief of Cardiology at the Redwood City Medical Center and as a member of the Board of Directors of the medical group.

 Bob's undergraduate education was at the University of California at Davis, where an introductory course in wine making in preparation of a year abroad of studies in Bordeaux, France, launched his passion and appreciation for wine.
 During medical school at the University of California in San Francisco he found time to co-author the book Fine Wines of California, published by Doubleday in 1971 with subsequent editions in 1974 and 1984.
 During spare time he also taught courses on wine appreciation for the Committee of Arts and Lectures at U.C.
 San Francisco and for the University of California Extension.